grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "And the direction we're moving in right now is towards that depot, and away from the fucking mystery of the sub with the ram."
 Said Percy.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 The silence settled back in on them.
-Captain Percy lit up yet another cigarillo and filled up the small space of the control room with smoke.
+Captain Percy lit up yet another cigarillo and puffed away at it steadily until she had filled up the small space of the control room with smoke.
 Hemi slid back down to the navigation chart with his flashlight, and a few minutes later called up to Percy.
-"Hey Capt, the island with the depot on it should be coming in sight with the periscope soon."

-[//]: # (Chapter 3 here maybe?)
+"Sylvia, you should be able to see the depot island from the bridge in a few minutes."

+## Chapter 3

 [//]: # (### They approach the depot island, are inspected)

 "About fuckin' time."
-Said Percy as she raised the periscope.
+Said Percy.
+She planned to climb up to the bridge and check with Owen in a minute, but first she wanted to look through the periscope.
+Since it would be higher up above the surface, she would potentially be able to see further.
 The bearing was obviously straight ahead, so she swung the barrel of the periscope around while looking through the viewfinder.
-The cigarillo hung from her lips, with smoke rising up to her nostrils.
+The cigarillo still hung from her lips, with smoke rising up to her nostrils.
 "Ay.
 Fuckin' dawn's cracking up there... and I see a blot of an island ahead of us."
 She watched it for a while.
 It slowly, slowly came towards her and details came into view.
-It was a rocky, slightly cliffed shore with some sparse vegetation on top.
+It was a rocky, slightly-cliffed shore with some sparse vegetation on top.

-"Uh, Shakes," she said with a sinking somewhat terrified feeling, "there's nothing on that island."
+"Uh, Shakes," she said with a sinking, somewhat terrified feeling, "there's nothing on that island."

 "Naw!"
 Said Shakes.
 "Course not.
-The depot is for, uh, discreet operations.
+The depot is for, uh, discreet fucking operations.
 It's entirely underwater, built into the side of the seamount."

 "Ah."
 Said Percy.
-It was totally normal to build part of a depot that handled sensitive cargo underwater to keep Authority eyes off comings and goings.
-But usually there was a small surface component too for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care required to work underwater fittings when it was possible to do so.
+It was fairly common for a depot that handled sensitive cargo to be build partly underwater --- particularly the submarine docking area.
+Doing that kept Authority eyes off comings and goings.
+But usually there was a small surface component too for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care underwater fittings required when it was possible to do so.
 But she could see how if a depot were located close to the border between two very aggressive Authorities, as this one was, it was clearly logical to keep the whole operation off the surface.
 On the other hand, it also meant these might be rougher and less agreeable characters than the typical scum they dealt with in the submarine cargo industry.

 "So, how do we..."
 Percy started to ask.